Closing Bell: Boxing black box simulations in the resource theory of contextuality: When is a function induced by a procedure?

-So, for each context $\sigma\in \Sigma_T$ the function $F$ yields some probabilistic data.
-This suggests thinking of this data as an empirical model on a new scenario.
+each of which must factor through $\Ev(\tau)$ for some $\tau$ a context of $S$ by Proposition~\ref{prop:testsaslocaltests}.
+So, for each context $\sigma\in \Sigma_T$ we get some probabilistic data, namely a probability distribution on such functions.
+It also turns out that this data glues well across different $\sigma \in \Sigma_T$.
+This suggests thinking of it as an empirical model on a new scenario.
 We now make this idea precise.

 \begin{definition} Let $S$ and $T$ be measurement scenarios.
 We define a new scenario $[S,T]$ by setting $X_{[S,T]} \defeq X_T$, $\Sigma_{[S,T]}\defeq \Sigma_T$, and

 We equip $[S,T]$ with the possibilistic predicate $g_{S,T}$ defined by $g_{S,T}\defeq\bigvee_{\sigma \in \Sigma_T}g_\sigma$ where $g_\sigma$ checks that only a compatible part of $S$ is used in the simulation of the context $\sigma\in\Sigma_T$.
 More formally, $g_\sigma$ corresponds to the subset \end{definition}